andresmao23/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 * Line 2, exercise 6
 * It is a good file that cuts iron without making a noise, exercise 7 - Not working
 * Save current state of directory,exercise 8
-* Duplicate last line, exercise 9* Duplicate last line, exercise 9
+* Duplicate last line, exercise 9
+* No more javascripts, exercise 10